 This week we’re going to be looking at what makes a great headline.
-And why it is sometimes your first, and only impression on the reader.
+And why sometimes, it can be your first and only impression on the reader.

 To put this in context here’s a quick stat – it’s reported for 2021 that 80% of people will only read the headline.